Further notes on fieldwork

 As to time-frame, she and Frank mainly made repeated visits over time, and as I did for Plucking the Winds or my work with the Li family.
 Talking of Plucking the Winds, I’ve never had such a perceptive meticulous and patient editor as Antoinet.

 Obviously, a brief interview with a stranger is likely to yield less interesting or reliable results than long-term acquaintance.
 But I do take on board the notion of stranger value.
-On one hand (Jackson 69–70, after Goldstein),
+On one hand (Jackson, Fieldwork, pp.69–70, after Goldstein),

 The collector who comes from afar and will disappear again will be able to collect materials and information which might not be divulged to one who has a long-term residence in the same area.

-On the other hand, there’s the whole “You will never understand this music” thing (Nettl, The study of ethnomusicology: thirty-one issues and concepts, ch.11, brilliant as ever).
+On the other hand, there’s the whole “You will never understand this music” thing (Nettl, The study of ethnomusicology, ch.11, brilliant as ever).

 And then, who is an insider?
 What of urban Chinese?
 How might an urban-educated male Fujianese get along with female spirit mediums in rural Shanxi, and so on?!
 There are several complex subjects for discussion here.